 Welcome to Week 7 of the One Room Challenge!
 It is hard to believe this is our final update before the big reveal.
 This week I tackled the curtains in our dining room.
 While I love the look of custom pinch pleat drapes, they were just not in my budget for this project.
-Instead, I repurposed our existing IKEA curtains with rings, hooks, and a new rod to create a high end look for a fraction of the cost!
-So excited to share this simple update with you, in case you would like to do something similar.
-Let’s get started!
+Instead, I repurposed our existing IKEA RITVA curtains with rings, hooks, and a new rod to create a high end look for a fraction of the cost.
+Sharing all of the details below, in case you would like to do something similar!

 If you missed any of my previous weekly updates for the ORC, you may find them here:

 - Week 1: Modern Coastal Dining Room Mood Board

 - Week 2: Pretty Toy Storage

 - Week 3: DIY Aged Stone Vase

 - Week 4: Vintage Rug in the Dining Room

 - Week 5: Cancelled – Black Lives Matter

 - Week 6: Board and Batten Accent Wall

 Custom Drapery Inspiration